Quit now

 • Menthol cigarettes were originally developed for, and marketed to women, making women more likely to smoke menthols than men.7

 • African Americans have been systematically targeted by the industry for decades.
-Tobacco documents reveal aggressive marketing, including cheaper prices and more advertising of menthol cigarettes in African American neighborhoods.8 In California, 68% of African American adult cigarette smokers smoke menthol cigarettes, compared to only 19% of white adult cigarette smokers.9
+Tobacco documents reveal aggressive marketing, including cheaper prices and more advertising of menthol cigarettes in African American neighborhoods.8 In California, 68 percent of African American adult cigarette smokers smoke menthol cigarettes, compared to only 19 percent of white adult cigarette smokers.9

-• The tobacco industry has also targeted the LGBT+ with predatory advertising in magazines and sponsoring local Pride events and celebrations.
-Nearly 50% of all LGBT+ adult cigarette smokers in California smoke menthol cigarettes, compared to 28% of straight adult smokers.
+• The tobacco industry has also targeted the LGBTQ+ with predatory advertising in magazines and sponsoring local Pride events and celebrations.
+Nearly 50 percent of all LGBTQ+ adult cigarette smokers in California smoke menthol cigarettes, compared to 28 percent of straight adult smokers.
 8

 Tobacco companies are now working hard to keep existing menthol loopholes intact.
-Juul, which owns 60% of the e-cigarette market, 10 announced in November 2019 that they stopped selling their “mint” flavor but kept their “menthol” flavor on the market.
-What’s the difference between mint and menthol?
+Juul, which owns 60 percent of the e-cigarette market, announced in November 2019 that they stopped selling their “mint” flavor but kept their “menthol” flavor on the market.10 What’s the difference between mint and menthol?
 Not much.
 Menthol comes from the mint plant so the flavoring is similar although the sensation may differ.
 According to 2019 “Monitoring the Future” data, mint is the most popular vape flavor among kids.
-A former FDA commissioner said, “If menthol is exempted from a flavor ban on e-cigs, Juul will immediately re-name their candy mint flavor (the top preferred by kids) to ‘menthol plus’ and sell it as a menthol.”
+A former FDA commissioner said, “If menthol is exempted from a flavor ban on e-cigs, Juul will immediately rename their candy mint flavor (the top preferred by kids) to ‘menthol plus’ and sell it as a menthol.”

 Protect our communities from menthol tobacco products.
 To learn more, please visit undo.org/we-are-not-profit